-The main risks of a quiet disclosure is that the IRS will pursue heavy fines and penalties against the taxpayer.
+The main risk of a quiet disclosure is that the IRS will pursue heavy fines and penalties against the taxpayer.
 Including a special agent investigation, international criminal tax investigation, and willful FBAR Penalties.

 FBAR Penalty (Willfulness)

-The penalties associated with an IRS FBAR Quiet Disclosure are very bad, and deserves extra attention.
+The penalties associated with an IRS FBAR Quiet Disclosure are very bad and deserve extra attention.
 Even presuming that the government does not pursue a criminal investigation, the civil willfulness penalties alone are devastating.

-The IRM is the Internal Revenue Manual, and followed by IRS Personnel when determining penalties.
+The IRM is the Internal Revenue Manual and is followed by IRS Personnel when determining penalties.